Supported Gateway Use Cases

 In order to integrate Multicloud Defense with a global accelerator, you must first create the global accelerator within AWS, defined a desired listener and created an empty endpoint group (or an endpoint group that contains the existing Multicloud Defense ingress gateway instances).
 Once the AWS resources exist, then configure the Multicloud Defense ingress gateway to integrate with the global accelerator.

-For any additional configuration information, see Amazon AWS documentation.
+For any additional configuration information, see the Amazon AWS documentation.

 Azure Load Balancer

-You must create a Multicloud Defense Gateway that defers to the Azure load balancer to be able ot use this capability.
-Beware the following prerequisites and limitations:
+You must create a Multicloud Defense Gateway that defers to the Azure load balancer to be able to use this capability.
+Consider the following prerequisites and limitations:

 -